National Pollutant Discharge Elimination Systems (NPDES) Overview

 A homeowner that installs a replacement discharging sewage treatment system, and in limited cases a new discharge on an existing lot, must register for coverage under the general permit by submitting a notice of intent to Ohio EPA along with a registration fee.
 Certain conditions must be met for the property and discharge to qualify to legally receive NPDES permit coverage.
 These conditions are found under the "Limitations of Coverage" section of the permit.

-Read the instructions then fill out and print the current Notice of Intent form from Ohio EPA.
+Read the instructions then fill out and download and print the current Notice of Intent form from Ohio EPA.

 In 2010 the Ohio EPA initiated the process of renewing that HSTS General Permit and as part of the process, the Ohio EPA requested field sampling data as required by the permit and maintained by at local health districts as part of the operation and maintenance of the system.
 This data provides a basis to evaluate how the various HSTS were performing in the field, and to evaluate the performance of the local health districts to manage the program, and to obtain and maintain sample results from permitted discharging systems.
 The summary of this data and report may be accessed in the following link at 2010 NPDES Sampling Report.